ropensci-review-tools/pkgstats/README.md

     ## 5              NA              NA           54
     ## 6              NA              NA           54

-There are a total of 195 objects, which the following lines provide some insight into.
+The `magrittr` package has a total of 195 objects, which the following lines provide some insight into.

 ``` r
 table (p$objects$language)